davidgbell/ourHaus/README.md

 ourHaus is a portfolio project to showcase the use of Nextjs and Strapi Headless CMS made by David Bell.

-Comes complete with Search form, statically generated pages and server side rendered pages with pagination.
-Styled with SASS (CSS pre processor).
-Map of house locations using Map box and Google maps API.

-I wanted to keep the app clean and simple as the main focus is to display my ability to interact with API's and create fast dynamic pages out of them.
+## Features

+### Static and Server Side Rendered Pages

+Using nextjs to achieve both statically and server side rendered pages that are quick and boost SEO.

+### Dynamic pages

+Each house has it's own page dynamically created.

+### Maps

+Using Mapbox API and Google maps API to display the location of each home on a map.

+### Strapi CMS

+Strapi CMS was used for managing data.
+It's a great CMS for decoupling the data in the backend from the front end.
+The interface is easy to use for even non technological people.

+### Styling

+I used SASS with this project.

+### Pagination

+Pagination implemented for user experience and speed.

 ## Built with